Eucharist: Anglican

 Both receptionism and virtualism assert the real presence.
 The former places emphasis on the recipient and the latter states "the presence" is confected by the power of the Holy Spirit but not in Christ's natural body.
 His presence is objective and does not depend on its existence from the faith of the recipient.
 The liturgy petitions that elements "be" rather than "become" the body and blood of Christ leaving aside any theory of a change in the natural elements: bread and wine are the outer reality and "the presence" is the inner invisible except as perceived in faith.

-In 1789, the Protestant Episcopal Church in the United States restored explicit language that the Eucharist is an oblation (sacrifice) to God.
-Subsequent revisions of the Book of Common Prayer by member churches of the Anglican Communion have done likewise (the Church of England did so in the 1928 Prayer Book).
+In 1789, the Episcopal Church in the United States restored explicit language that the Eucharist is an oblation (sacrifice) to God.
+Subsequent revisions of the Book of Common Prayer by member churches of the Anglican Communion have done likewise (the Church of England did so in the proposed 1928 prayer book).

-The so-called "Black Rubric" in the 1552 prayer book, which allowed kneeling for communion but denied the real and essential presence of Christ in the elements, was omitted in the 1559 edition at Queen Elizabeth I's insistence.
-It was reinstated in the 1662 prayer book, modified to deny any corporeal presence to suggest Christ was present in his natural body.
+The so-called "Black Rubric" in the 1552 prayer book, which allowed kneeling when receiving Holy Communion was omitted in the 1559 edition at Queen Elizabeth I's insistence.
+It was reinstated in the 1662 prayer book, modified to deny any corporal presence of Christ's natural flesh and blood, which are in Heaven and not here.

-In most parishes of the Anglican Communion, the Eucharist is celebrated every Sunday, having replaced Morning Prayer as the principal service.
-The rites for the Eucharist are found in the various prayer books of the Anglican churches.
-Wine and unleavened wafers or unleavened bread is used.
-Daily celebrations are the norm in many cathedrals and parish churches sometimes offer one or more services of Holy Communion during the week.
-The nature of the liturgy varies according to the theological tradition of the priests, parishes, dioceses and regional churches.
-Leavened or unleavened bread may be used.